-No ISSUES BASELINE OBJECTIVE STRATEGIES Short term Medium term Long term D GOVERNANCE & IC PARTICIPATION Strategic Objective: Pro moting democracy and sound governance 1 Intergovernmental structures that are not functional functional Improved coordination of IGR in order to respond to service delivery challenges Ensure compliance to municipal Time schedules.
-Have the Time schedules in the Offices of Mayors and MECs Take stock of attendance of meetings and participation thereof.
-2 Community protests around the issues of provision of basic Effective Public participation, Regular feedback and reactiveness in responding to the community complaints public and hold feedback Conduct customer satisfaction survey.
-Manage information dissemination and provide effective and sustainable services.
-3 Poor Coordination between municipal councils and Traditional leaders on developmental matters. assume ownership of state land.
-Effective coordination, Improved contacts, regular engagement with Traditional leaders meetings of Traditional Implement the Plan/ schedule and highlight challenges of developments without proper planning Maintain the relationship 4 Malicious compliance to policies and procedures.
-Frameworks are poorly adhered to.
+No ISSUES BASELINE OBJECTIVE Performance STRATEGIES indicator Short term Medium term Long term 6 , .
+Improve capacity to fully execute water service authority responsibilities.
+Contract Management.
+Monitoring the implementation of service level agreement.
+Review the SLA and conduct the capacity status Implement the SLAs Monitor the SLAs implementation 7 policies and procedures.
+IDP Process plans and Frameworks are poorly adhered to.
 Sector plans are drafted and not submitted to Councils for approval.
 Hence they are not implemented Effective leadership, improved policies and procedures, effective implement of policy and procedure, consequence management.
 Improved capacity to address recommendations made by governance structure or council structures.
-Tracking and compilation Council Resolutions register. implementation of all Resolutions by Council Implementation of Council Resolutions.
+Resolutions Implementation of Council Resolutions.
 Apply Consequence management.
 Workshop Councillors and officials on new policies and legislation development.